panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 type: post
 ---

 Well-designed reactivity is one of the selling points of Vue.
-When a reactive value is updated (after a user event) then automagically the components that use the reactive value are updated.
+When a reactive value is updated (after a user event) then automagically the components using the reactive value are updated.

 refs, created by `ref()` composition API, are the primary tool of Vue reactivity.
-Knowing refs well is a requirement is you want to understand reactivity.
+Knowing refs is a requirement is you want to understand reactivity.

-Let's learn how refs and `ref()` work in Vue.
+Let's see how refs and `ref()` API work in Vue.

 ## 1. ref()